HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to lean tit’s better to say “plastic food containers.”
+I am happy to learn you say “ a 4 year-installment plan.”

 ★★★★★